digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/assignment.rst

 * Increment total amount of cookies clicked idly every second
 * Implement the click power up as explained above.
 * Implement the idle power up as explained above.
+* Power ups should be purchased automatically once enough cookies have been earned.
+No buttons are needed for the powerups.
 * After each powerup purchased, the price of the powerup should increase by some factor (up to you!)
 * The game should continue endlessly (unless the StdDraw window is closed)
 * For each step, record the prompts you used to interact with the generative AI you chose in a comment in your code.
 We will ask you how you worked with your chosen tool to develop your code!